 Confirm Password: Enter the password again.

 Communication with LDAP or LDAPS: Choose the type of protocol that the RADIUS server uses when communicating with the LDAP server: LDAP or LDAPS (Secure LDAP).
 For example when a RADIUS server does lookups on a Novell eDirectory LDAP server, it must send traffic to the Novell server on TCP port 636 for LDAPS.

-- When communication with LDAPS is selected, TLS Authentication/Encryption is enabled by default.
+- When you choose communication with LDAPS, TLS Authentication/Encryption is enabled by default.